Planning a day trip from Barcelona to Valencia by train? Start your journey with us.

-The average journey time between Barcelona and Valencia is 4 hours and 55 minutes and the fastest journey time is 4 hours and 34 minutes.
-On an average weekday, there are 9 trains per day travelling from Barcelona to Valencia.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Barcelona and Valencia is 3 hours and 49 minutes, with around 10 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Barcelona to Valencia is 2 hours and 40 minutes.